 Registration is not complete until students pay their bill, which is due within 48 hours of registration for classes.
-If payment is not made, students who have not paid or made a "serious financial commitment" toward registration at NMJC will be disenrolled according to published policy.
+If payment is not made, students who have not paid or made a "serious financial commitment" toward registration at NMJC will be disenselled according to published policy.
 A student is considered to have made a "serious financial commitment" under any of the following circumstances:

-- The student has set up a formal payment plan through FACTS. - The student has pending financial aid awards and the student has set up payment through FACTS. - The student has a third-party contract and the institution has reasonable assurance that the payment will arrive shorty after the census date. - The institution has received a valid purchase order from a third party for which full payment will be received by the end of the semester, regardless of the student's academic outcome; for example, a local school district agrees to these terms.
+- The student has set up a formal payment plan through FACTS. - The student has pending financial aid awards and the student has set up payment through FACTS. - The institution has received a valid purchase order from a third party for which full payment will be received by the end of the semester, regardless of the student's academic outcome; for example, a local school district agrees to these terms.